sagy101/TV-Tracker/README.md

 - Navigation controls for browsing through episodes
 - View show details and episode lists
 - Track time spent watching shows
+- Filter episodes by watched/unwatched status with dynamic icon and label changes
+- Filter shows by ignored status and completion status with dynamic icon and label changes
+  - Toggle between all shows and ignored shows
+  - Toggle between all shows and incomplete shows (not 100% watched)
+  - Active filters highlighted in green/indigo

 ### Episodes View
-- Filter episodes by watched/unwatched status (icon changes to Circle when showing unwatched)
+- Filter episodes by watched/unwatched status (icon and label change to Circle/Unwatched when showing unwatched)
-- Filter shows by ignored status (icon changes to Eye when showing ignored)
+- Filter shows by ignored status (icon and label change to Eye/All Shows when showing all shows)
-- Dynamic filter icons provide clear visual feedback of current state
+- Dynamic filter icons and labels provide clear visual feedback of current state
 - Active filters highlighted in green
+- Automatic chronological sorting:
+  - Episodes sorted by air date and time
+  - Same-day episodes ordered by air time
+  - TBA episodes grouped at the end
+  - Real-time sorting as new episodes are added
+- Visual episode status indicators:
+  - Green background for watched episodes
+  - Yellow background for unwatched aired episodes
+  - Light blue background for upcoming episodes
+  - Instant visual feedback on episode status
+  - Intuitive color coding for quick scanning

+### Shows View
+- Track show progress with visual indicators:
+  - Green background for fully watched shows
+  - Gray background for ignored shows
+  - Progress percentage for each show
+  - Total time spent watching
+  - Number of seasons and episodes

 ## Tech Stack